graphql-faas/continuous-api-management/docs/doc1.md

 More Than Just the API
 The API itself—the technical details of interface and implementation—is just part of the story, too.
 The traditional elements of design-build-deploy are, of course, critical to the life of your APIs.
 But actually managing APIs also means testing them, documenting them, and publishing them to a portal so that the right audience (internal developers, partners, third-party anonymous app developers, etc.) can find and learn how to use them properly.
 You also need to secure your APIs, monitor them at runtime, and maintain them (including handling changes) over their lifetime.
 All these additional elements of an API are what we call API pillars: elements that all APIs need and all API program managers need to deal with.
 We’ll dig into pillars in Chapter 4, where we walk through the list of ten key practices vital to creating and maintaining healthy APIs.

 The good news about these practice areas is that they transcend any single API.
 For example, the skill of documenting APIs well is transferable from one API team to the next.
 The same goes for learning proper testing skills, security patterns, and so forth.
-That also means that even when you have separate teams for each API domain (sales team, product team, backoffice team, etc.), you also have “cross-cutting” interests that bind people within teams to other people in other teams.1 And this is another important aspect of managing APIs—enabling and engineering the teams that build them.
+That also means that even when you have separate teams for each API domain (sales team, product team, backoffice team, etc.), you also have “cross-cutting” interests that bind people within teams to other people in other teams.
+And this is another important aspect of managing APIs—enabling and engineering the teams that build them.
 We talk more about how this works in different organizations in Chapter 7.

 API Maturity Stages
 Knowing and understanding the API pillars is not the entire picture, either.
 Each API in your program goes through its own “lifecycle”—a series of predictable and useful stages.
 Knowing where you are in the API journey can help you determine how much time and resources to invest in the API at the moment.
 Understanding how APIs mature allows you to recognize the same stages for a wide range of APIs and helps you prepare for and respond to the varying requirements of time and energy at each stage.